Getting your first automatic watch is like a rite of passage. Sizing your own folded link bracelet, even more so.

-How to Size a Folded Link Watch Bracelet
+Adjusting a Seiko 5 Folded Link Bracelet (Step-by-step)

-Removing the spring bar pin from the clasp allows you easy access the back of the watch and the bracelet links.
+Removing the spring bar pin from the clasp allows you to more easily access the back of the watch and the bracelet links.

 It takes no more than a few seconds with any spring bar tool.

-I’m using the Bergeon 6767 from Amazon, but any spring bar tool from a cheap watchmaker’s toolkit will get the job done just as well.
+I’m using the holy grail of spring bar removers, Bergeon 6767, but any spring bar tool from a cheap watchmaker’s toolkit will get the job done just as well.

-Simply take the blunt end of the spring bar tool, insert it into the micro adjustment clasp and push down while pulling the bracelet away from the clasp.
+Simply take the blunt end of the spring bar tool, insert it into the micro-adjustment clasp and push it down while pulling the bracelet away from the clasp.